New Hardness Results for the LOCAL Model via a Simple Self-Reduction: Lower bound for maximal -matching Lower bound for maximal b-matching

 \subsection{Obtaining a lower bound for trees}

-A \emph{locally checkable problem} is a problem for which the validity of a solution is defined via local constraints, or in other words, there exists a constant-time algorithm called \emph{verifier} satisfying the following: \begin{itemize} \item If a given solution is correct, the verifier \emph{accepts} at all nodes. \item If a given solution is not correct, the verifier \emph{rejects} on at least one node. \end{itemize} Clearly, maximal $b$-matching is a locally checkable problem.
+A \emph{locally checkable problem} is a problem for which the validity of a solution is defined via local constraints, or in other words, there exists a constant-time algorithm called \emph{verifier} satisfying the following: \begin{itemize} \item If a given solution is correct, the verifier \emph{accepts} at every node. \item If a given solution is not correct, the verifier \emph{rejects} on at least one node. \end{itemize} Clearly, maximal $b$-matching is a locally checkable problem.
 It is folklore that, for locally checkable problems, any lower bound for high-girth graphs implies a lower bound for trees as well (see, e.g., \cite{linial-1992-locality-in-distributed-graph-algorithms,balliu-brandt-etal-2020-classification-of-distributed,chang-kopelowitz-pettie-2016-an-exponential-separation,balliu-ghaffari-etal-2022-node-and-edge-averaged}).
 However, no formal proof for this generic statement has been given in previous works.
-Hence, for completeness, we now prove this statement. \begin{lemma} Let $T(\maxDeg,n) = \min(f(\maxDeg), \frac{\varepsilon}{4} \log_\maxDeg n)$ for some function $f$ and some constant $\varepsilon > 0$.
-Let $\mathcal{G}$ be a family of $\maxDeg$-regular graphs, such that each $n$-node graph $G \in \mathcal{G}$ has girth at least $\varepsilon\log_\maxDeg n$.
+Hence, for completeness, we now prove the following statement.
+Note that we will use $p$ to denote the failure probability of an algorithm and no longer for the badness.